China Renaissance slashes price target on Lufax Holding Ltd [LU] – find out why.

 Lufax Holding Ltd (“Lufax” or the “Company”) (NYSE: LU), a leading technology-empowered personal financial services platform in China, today announced its unaudited financial results for the second quarter ended June 30, 2022.

-Over the last 12 months, LU stock dropped by -69.61%.
-The one-year Lufax Holding Ltd stock forecast points to a potential upside of 64.72.
-The average equity rating for LU stock is currently 2.10, trading closer to a bullish pattern in the stock market.
+A sum of 13503356 shares traded at recent session while its average daily volume was at 7.29M shares.
+Lufax Holding Ltd shares reached a high of $2.045 and dropped to a low of $1.95 until finishing in the latest session at $1.97.

-The market cap for the stock reached $5.45 billion, with 2.29 billion shares outstanding and 2.28 billion shares in the current float.
-Compared to the average trading volume of 6.69M shares, LU stock reached a trading volume of 13055749 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The one-year LU stock forecast points to a potential upside of 68.98.
+The average equity rating for LU stock is currently 1.90, trading closer to a bullish pattern in the stock market.

 Guru’s Opinion on Lufax Holding Ltd [LU]: